Let’s face it: college life can be hard.

 Over the next few months I slowly gathered phones from friends or purchased phones from Amazon with my accumulated earnings.

-Since September 2017, I’ve earned roughly $300 from my phone farming project, and I hope to generate another $200-$250 by the end of this year.
+Since September 2017, I’ve earned roughly $600 from my phone farming project.

 During one of my marketing lectures, my Professor mentioned that there was a competition called Canada’s Next Top Ad Exec that was open to Canadian university students.

 He also mentioned that the competition awarded prizes to top competitors, networking opportunities, and the chance to land some rather impressive internships or full-time jobs.

 Upon heading home, I decided to look into the contest.
 The gist of it was to create a marketing plan for Canadian Tire.

 In phase 1, participants were required to submit their marketing proposal.
 The top 25 teams would then make it to phase 2, and have the opportunity to expand their marketing proposal into a more elaborate document for the judges to critique.

 The top 25 teams also earned $1,000 in Canadian Tire gift cards.
 In phase 3, the top 15 teams pitched their ideas to a panel of judges and industry members in Toronto for a chance to win $30,000.